dlm1223/fantasy-football-optimization/README.md

 Looking at the strategies, many of them perform similarly, finishing within 10-20 points.
-A couple did do worse, for example the zero-WR does considerably worse than zero-RB for people with mid-late slots in the draft.
-For these people, zero-WR in R1-3 often performed 50 points worse than a zero-RB in it’s mean simulated starting lineup, which is basically like drafting Derrick Henry over Melvin Gordon in R1, and so it isn’t insignificant.
-If a league requires 3 WRs to start then this early RB likely strategy becomes even worse.
+A couple did do worse, for example the zero-WR does considerably worse than zero-RB for people with mid-late slots in the draft, meaning you should likely take some WRs in the first few rounds.
+For these mid-late slots, zero-WR in R1-3 often performed 50 points worse than a zero-RB in it’s mean simulated starting lineup, which is basically like drafting Derrick Henry over Melvin Gordon in R1, and so it isn’t insignificant.
+If a league requires 3 WRs to start then this early RB strategy likely becomes even worse.
 Other parameter changes like taking backup TE/QBs also have a decent 10-20 point impact across draft slots.